Cramahe, Ontario: Communities

+Colborne

 Originally named Keeler's Creek, Colborne (44°00′20″N 77°53′20″W) is the largest and main population centre of the township.
 It was named after Sir John Colborne, Lieutenant Governor of Upper Canada, by Joseph Abbott Keeler in 1829.
 Colborne was incorporated as a village in 1858 with a population of approximately 700 people.
 In 2001, Colborne and Cramahe Township were amalgamated as part of municipal restructuring to form an expanded Township of Cramahe.
 At the time of dissolution, Colborne Village had a population of 2,040 over an area of 5.2 km2.